jonluca/blog/_posts/2019-01-28-accidental-monetization.md

 I wrote the scraper for it and managed to get all professor data, published the tool to GitHub, and promptly got a Cease & Desist notice from Viacom (RMP's parent company).

-{% picture "rmp-cd.png" --alt Rate my professor cease and desist %}
+{% include image.html footnote="Rate my professor cease and desist" file="rmp-cd" %}

 <p class="footnote">Viacom Cease & Desist</p>